mbarouski/mb/README.md

 ## TODO
 - build static in CI and only after use static build in github-pages
 - add education info
-- add link to my room on HearHear
 - add image viewer
 - `refactor`